Skip to Content

 Here are the most important things to keep in mind when you’re painting RV walls or cabinets:

-Prep work is job one!
-Wood filler, cleaning, priming, and taping take time.
-Don’t cut corners here.
-Then choose your paint colors carefully.
-Renovating an RV can be fun but you could be disappointed if you get carried away with the wrong colors.
+• Choose your paint colors carefully.
+Renovating an RV can be fun, but you could be disappointed if you get carried away with the wrong colors.

-Keep in mind that an RV is a small space, and you’ll be closely surrounded by those walls whenever you’re inside the rig.
+• Keep in mind that an RV is a small space, and you’ll be closely surrounded by those walls whenever you’re inside the rig.
 Remember, if you decide to sell or trade your RV in the future, purple isn’t everyone’s favorite color!
-(Yes, re-sale value is important… more on that below.)
+(Yes, resale value is important… more on that below.)

 Use Separate Primer & Paint Products

 We know… it’s easier to use a combination primer + paint.
 While these may be/seem more convenient, it’s highly recommended to use separate primer and finish products when painting the interior of an RV.
+Although it’s possible to get away with all-in-one products, durability won’t be as good as when you use a separate primer and paint.
+KILZ Odorless Oil-Based Primer is a great primer for RV interiors.

 Use Heavy-Nap Rollers When Painting an RV Interior

 Don’t make the mistake of using a foam roller for painting an RV interior.
-Rough/textured surfaces require a good heavy-nap roller.
+Rough/textured surfaces require a good, heavy-nap roller.
 A 3/8″ nap should suffice for smooth surfaces like ceilings, but if your RV walls have textured surfaces, you may want to go with a 1/2″ nap.

 Sale